The 2019 Month of Money Blog

 We’re nearly at the end of what’s been a very happy and fun four weeks.
 Those on the full tour have seen racing at Attica (or at least we should have), Eldora, Lawrenceburg, Lernerville, Terre Haute, Putnamville, Fairbury’s FALS speedway, 34 Raceway, Plymouth (WI), I-55, Oskaloosa and Knoxville.
 22 race nights in all at 11 different tracks and we called into these ones, just because we could, to have a look.
 Limaland, Winchester, Mansfield, Farmersville, Lincoln (IL), Angell Park in Sun Prairie, Beaver Dam, Boone and Marshalltown.
 (Did I forget any Jake?)

-We’ve driven nearly 5,800 miles on the full tour and 1,800 in just the last 10 days since Chicago.
+We’ve driven more than 5,700 miles on the full tour and 1,800 in just the last 10 days since Chicago.
 The group has seen more tracks and driven more miles than some Americans do in a lifetime.